hamnaarif/Reveltek-Careers/Notes/Grading Overview.md

 * Grade 15 is the highest grade.
 * GS 12 are high level experts
 * GS 13 are leaders of experts.

-[6:20 AM] Mr. Hackney
-GS 13 is very respectable and rare.
+* GS 13 is very respectable and rare.